danjohnson95/pinout/README.md

 These basic features open up a world of possibilities, from simple LED control to complex robotics.

+And with the included drivers, you can also:

+- Display digits on a 7 segment display
+- Display anything on a 16x2 LCD display

 ## Hardware support

 At the moment, Laravel Pinout supports the following hardware: